sarahaguasvivas/sarahaguasvivas.github.io/README.md

 Hi!
 I am Sarah, I am a third year PhD student in Computer Science at the University of Colorado Boulder!

 ### Research Statement

-I build algorithms that allow robotic materials to perform online predictions, controls and (hopefully) learning in a computationally restricted environment such as an off-the-shelf microcontroller to solve problems related to interactions with the physical environment such as terrain determination, impact source localization and so forth.
+I build algorithms that allow robotic materials to perform online predictions, controls and online learning in a computationally restricted environment such as an off-the-shelf microcontroller to solve problems related to interactions with the physical environment.

 ### Publications